IMirandaM/BiVLC/README.md

 #### TROHN-Img

-To create TROHN-Img we used the captions generated for TROHN-Text.
+To create TROHN-Img we used the negative captions generated for TROHN-Text.
 As image generation requires a lot of computational power and time, we filtered the negative captions based on plausibility and linguistic acceptability scores to obtain the best ones.

 ```
 python src/Training_data/TROHN_Img/TROHN_Img_scoring.py